-If you have a keen eye, you may have also noticed that my built-in banquette bench has in seat storage.
-So really this banquette is it’s the ultimate fusion of form and function.
+If you have a keen eye, you may have also noticed that my built-in banquette bench has in-seat storage.
+So this banquette is really the ultimate fusion of form and function.

-The thing is, a banquette can be a great solve for adding tons of comfortable seating when space is fairly limited like it is in my eat-in-kitchen.
+The thing is, a banquette can be a great solution for adding tons of comfortable seating when space is fairly limited (like it is in my eat-in kitchen).
 Plus, y’all have been asking for a DIY tutorial since I started blogging, and you know I can’t say no to you guys.

 Don’t be scared, the carpentry can be done rather easily even if you are a beginner.
 The final result is well worth it.
 You might even start asking yourself why you didn’t think of it sooner.
-I know I can’t get over how much I love mine.
+I know I can’t get over how much I love mine!